Lead Generation Process: Inbound, Outbound & More

 Qualify Leads for Nurturing

-To do this, you can follow a defined lead qualification process that uses quantitative lead scoring as well as sales emails and discovery calls to assess fit.
+To move leads into these qualified stages, you can follow a defined lead qualification process that uses quantitative lead scoring as well as sales emails and discovery calls to assess fit.
 For more information, check out our article on lead qualification.
 Otherwise, continue reading for the lead generation processes specific inbound or outbound lead generation.

 Inbound Lead Generation Process